actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 Currently the action relies on being triggered by an event related to a pull request.
 Each bump type can be configured with both keywords and labels as triggers.
 For each bump type, a match is determined by either a keyword being found in the pull request's title or a label matching one of the pull request's labels.

 Bump type labels can only be specified when using an external configuration file.
-Configuration options in the external file will over-ride any options found in the workflow yaml.

 # Usage